Hysan Place: Office tenants

 Hysan Development Company Limited announced the first office tenant for Hysan Place as KPMG, the international accounting firm on 13 June 2011.
 KPMG has signed a nine-year lease for the 20th to the 25th floors of the building, taking up an area of approximately 80,000 sq. ft.

 The office is located on floors 20 to 38.
 B1 floor and underground with four double-deck lifts to 9 to 10 floor transfer lobby.
 But the office rents far behind the mall, initially only 40%.
-Existing tenants include one of the four largest accounting firms KPMG, international leather goods Gucci, McCann Erickson, Content Delivery Network and Akamai and the US Recruitment Social Platform LinkedIn.
+Existing tenants include one of the four largest accounting firms KPMG, international leather goods Gucci, McCann Erickson, Akamai and the US Recruitment Social Platform LinkedIn.

 There is a small courtyard in the middle of the tallest two-storey office, named "Hysan Farmland", covering an area of about 5,000 square feet to promote a balanced culture of life.
 A variety of organic vegetables and herbs are planted and plans to organize workshops every year to allow business participants to experience the farming process.
 And the grass and green walls in the courtyard can relieve the heat island effect.